reonZ/pf2e-giveth/README.md

 # FoundryVTT PF2e Giveth

+**IMPORTANT: A GM needs to be logged into your world to allow players to giveth their hard earned belongings.**

 This module will allow players to give items to actors owned by the other players without any fuss, a simple drag & drop on a token or actor sheet and voila.

 Players can also drag & drop effects and conditions that originated from them onto another actor that is owned by a player (the effect will lose its `unidentified` status and will have its `showIcon` set to `true` to avoid any possible weirdness).